Mailu/Mailu/docs/setup.rst

 should run on pretty much any cloud server as long as enough power is provided.

-You are free to choose any linux operating system that runs Docker, then chose between various flavors including Docker Compose, Kubernetes and Rancher.

-Compose is the most tested flavor and should be the choice for less experienced users.
-Make sure you complete the requirements for the flavor you chose.

 You should also have at least a DNS hostname and a DNS name for receiving emails.
 Some instructions are provided on the matter in the article :ref:`dns_setup`.